With Olympics backdrop, Twitter goes for gold in ad strategy

 Bain has built a sales team that now accounts for nearly a quarter of Twitter's roughly 1,000 employees.
 Rows of MacBook-toting advertising employees now occupy a swathe of the seventh floor in Twitter's hulking new office building on San Francisco's Market Street.

-They are also dispersed in locations like Atlanta and Austin, where staffers watch over major accounts like Coca-Cola and Dell Inc. Earlier this year, the company poached Shailesh Rao, who formerly oversaw Google's Asia-Pacific business, to court overseas advertisers.
+They are also dispersed in locations like Atlanta and Austin, where staffers watch over major accounts like Coca-Cola (KO.N) and Dell Inc DELL.O.
+Earlier this year, the company poached Shailesh Rao, who formerly oversaw Google's Asia-Pacific business, to court overseas advertisers.

 Bain also hired Joel Lunenfeld, an interactive advertising executive from Atlanta, to oversee creative and engineering teams who actively pitch ideas to Fortune 100 companies.